arminv/CFA-Formula-Sheets/README.md

 # CFA-Formula-Sheets

 Handy formula sheet for CFA exams.
+Currently working on the Level 2 sheet.